Lime House Care Home

 - On-site hairdressing facilities and snack station offering home-cooked food.

 ‘This is one of the nicest care homes I have attended in 29 years of service.’
-Pete (Ambulance man)
+Pete (from North West Ambulance Service)

 Our philosophy at Lime House is to provide an excellent standard of care in pleasant surroundings.
 At Lime House we care for the ‘whole’ person which includes meeting their physical, emotional and spiritual needs.
 We respect privacy and personal dignity and encourage individuals to be as independent as possible.

 We provide excellent care in homely, pleasant surroundings offering privacy and independence.
 There is a sensory garden to rear of the building to enable residents to relax and take time out in a tranquil setting.